 Another “lifespan-limiting” aspect for Goodyear welted shoes is that if you end up in a position where the insole needs to be replaced, it may not be possible to do so even if you have original last and even if the upper leather is in good condition at the mounting area at the bottom.
 This if you end up in a position where it is not possible to pull the upper leather low enough for it to reach down long enough to be able to be sewn onto the canvas rib and the welt again.
 Since the insoles used by many Goodyear welted manufacturers do not maintain the high quality they used to do, it may also mean that they need to be replaced and that the above problems then arise.
 And they are always much thinner than the insole of a hand welted shoe, this is since you want to make room for the cavity that comes with the gemming, and to keep costs down.

 Now, it should be said that all these problems that I address above do not necessarily have to happen to you as the owner of Goodyear welted shoes.
 The vast majority of shoes can do without these potential difficulties for as long as the upper is in good condition and you still want to resole them, and then nothing that affects the lifespan of the shoe.
-However, I think it’s good to know that the number of resoles can still be said to be limited to a Goodyear welted shoe, as it is often marketed as if it’s possible to repair them forever and ever.
+To be frank, it’s rare that people have to discard a pair of Goodyear welted shoes since it can’t be resoled anymore, usually one feel it’s not worth the money for a resole due to it being in a too bad overall condition anyway, and one buys a new pair.
+However, I think it’s good to know that the number of resoles can still be said to be limited to a Goodyear welted shoe, as it is often marketed as it being possible to repair them forever and ever.
 Here it’s also very individual and depending on so many different factors affecting how many times it’s possible to resole a specific shoe, both in what they are exposed to, how they are made, what extent of care is made, and so on.
 It can be anything from just a couple of times to six-seven.
-But there’s now way around the fact that the Goodyear welted construction method is a way to mass produce shoes, it is still an excellent construction method, but the opportunities for cheaper production on a large scale brings its problems.
+But there’s no way around the fact that the Goodyear welted construction method is a way to mass produce shoes, it’s still an excellent construction method, but the opportunities for cheaper production on a large scale brings its problems.

-The cost for half-resoling a Goodyear welted shoe including re-heeling is about €90 at a cobbler in West Europe, full-resole about €170 (if the welt needs to be changed or if you want closed channel sole it costs more).
+The cost for a half sole replacement of a Goodyear welted shoe including re-heeling is about €90 at a cobbler in West Europe, full-resole about €170 (if the welt needs to be changed or if you want closed channel sole it costs more).
 At factories, everything between €100 and €250 (best to email the manufacturers directly and ask).

 Resoling hand welted shoes

-Now, some have already been said in the above section, but what makes a hand welted shoe having the possibility to be resoled basically an unlimited number of times, is just that fact that the insole and the lip/holdfast is a unit, where the holdfast is carved out of a thick insole.
-In order to get a strong holdfast, a good longlasting insole material is required that fits the purpose, which means that the whole insole is generally always of good quality and is also considerably thicker than on Goodyear welted shoe.
-Pure structural advantages are, as mentioned, that when hand welting a shoemaker’s stich is always used and that the cavity formed between the insole and the outsole becomes thinner, which also allows the use of porous leather or felt (which can have some advantages) instead of cork for the footbed.
+Now, some have already been said in the above section, but what makes a hand welted shoe having the possibility to be resoled basically an unlimited number of times, is just that fact that the insole and the lip / holdfast is a unit, where the holdfast is carved out of a thick insole.
+In order to get a strong holdfast, a good long lasting insole material is required that fits the purpose, which means that the whole insole generally always is of good quality and is also considerably thicker than on Goodyear welted shoe.
+Pure structural advantages are, as mentioned, that when hand welting a shoemaker’s stitch is always used and that the cavity formed between the insole and the outsole becomes thinner, which also allows the use of cork plates, porous leather, felt (which can have some advantages) instead of cork paste for the footbed.

-For the aforementioned reasons, a hand welted shoe usually quite often manages its entire life with one and the same welt.
+For the aforementioned reasons, a hand welted shoe can manage its entire life with one and the same welt.
 Exceptions are obvious, for example, in this aspect, it is a disadvantage with a very tightly cut sole edge, since at every resole it’s necessary to sand the side with welt and sole edge evenly and thus have to take a little bit off from the edge every time.
 Finally, you get so close to the stitches and the upper leather that the welt has to be changed (this also applies to Goodyear welted shoes).